 To calculate the cash-on-cash return for the first year, we must first calculate the annual pretax cash flow, which is equal to $115,000 in total rent, minus $57,500 in operating expenses and $26,000 for mortgage payments.
 Here, annual pretax cash flow is $31,500.

 Then we must find out find the total cash invested, meaning the amount that the company spent on the investment excluding any loans used to finance the deal.
 In this case, total cash invested is $350,000

 Therefore, cash-on-cash return is 9.0%, because $31,500 / $350,000 = .09.

 Understanding the limitations of cash-on-cash return

-Though cash-on-cash return may help to quantify the annual cash distributions a commercial venture may yield, it’s important for investors to understand that any forward-looking cash-on-cash return estimate is not promised money, but simply a projection.
+Though cash-on-cash return may help to quantify the annual cash distributions a commercial venture may yield, it’s important for investors to understand that any forward-looking cash-on-cash return estimate or target is not promised money.

 The actual cash-on-cash return of an investment may be higher or lower than the targeted number.
 So while cash-on-cash return analysis is a helpful way to evaluate an investment, it’s not guaranteed.

 Interested in becoming a direct real estate investor?
 Platforms like Cadre now provide accredited investors direct access to a curated portfolio of institutionally-underwritten commercial real estate investment opportunities.
 To get started, please request access.